Topological string amplitudes for the local half K3 surface: Closed expressions for amplitudes

 with

 Actually, a Seiberg--Witten curve of this form itself describes an elliptic fibration of the $\frac{1}{2}$K3 surface.
-It can be viewed as a sort of local mirror symmetry between one $\frac{1}{2}$K3 and another $\frac{1}{2}$K3\cite{Minahan:1998vr, Mohri:2001zz}.
+It can be viewed as a sort of local mirror symmetry between one $\frac{1}{2}$K3 and another $\frac{1}{2}$K3 \cite{Minahan:1998vr, Mohri:2001zz}.
 We present the explicit form of the Seiberg--Witten curve in Appendix A. It was determined in \cite{Eguchi:2002fc} so that the instanton expansion of the prepotential correctly reproduces $Z_{0,n}$ at low $n$ calculated by the method of \cite{Minahan:1998vr}, which we summarized in the last section.

 Let us recall how the prepotential is obtained from the Seiberg--Witten curve of the above general form.
-Given the Seiberg--Witten curve (\ref{geneE8curve}), the vev of the scalar component of the ${\cal N}=2$ vector multiplet is expressed as
+Given the Seiberg--Witten curve (\ref{geneE8curve}), the expectation value of the scalar component of the ${\cal N}=2$ vector multiplet is expressed as

 where $\alpha$ is one of the fundamental cycles of the curve.
 The complexified gauge coupling constant $\ttau$ is given by the complex structure modulus of the Seiberg--Witten curve.
 On the other hand, $\ttau$ is given by the second derivative of the prepotential.
 In terms of the instanton part $\calF_0$ of the prepotential, $\ttau$ is expressed as